rohankatyal29/genomics-visualisation/README.md

 ## 1. Overview

-This app uses the GA4GH APIs to fetch data and implement a simple visualization of their variant data
+This app uses the GA4GH APIs to fetch data and implement a simple visualization of the variant data

 ## 2. Technologies Used